 or have assets that may not be exempt from the process that they wish to protect.
 These people have the option of a filing for a Chapter 13 bankruptcy.
-At Debt Doctors of Missouri, our bankruptcy team can help you assess how the Chapter 13 Bankruptcy Code will apply to your individual situation.
+At Debt Doctors of Missouri, our bankruptcy team can help you assess

 In cases where this is the necessary or better solution to your debt problem, we can guide you through the process with the security of having legal counsel from a leading bankruptcy firm in Southwest Missouri.
-We have 2+ years of experience in which we have successfully filed 3,500 bankruptcy cases for our valued clients, helping them to eliminate or reduce millions in crushing consumer debt.
+We have years of experience in which we have successfully filed over 3,500 bankruptcy cases for our valued clients, helping them to eliminate or reduce millions in crushing consumer debt.

 A Chapter 13 bankruptcy is known as a “wage earners” bankruptcy.
 This chapter of the Bankruptcy Code provides for the adjustment of debts of an individual with regular income.

-Chapter 13 allows a debtor to keep property and pay debts over time, usually three to five years.
+This filing allows a debtor to keep property and pay debts over time, usually three to five years.

 You must have some sort of stable income (wages, Social Security, or stable self-employment income) to file.
 Anyone with stable income can file for Chapter 13 bankruptcy — in other words, you can’t make “too much money” to qualify.

 You may qualify for Chapter 13 even if you do not qualify for Chapter 7